miparnisari/argentinian-citizenship-study-guide/README.md

 ## Sports

 Football is the most popular by far.
-We won 2 FIFA World Cups:
+We won 3 FIFA World Cups:

-- Argentina 1978 (which was arranged by the military dictatorship at the time)
+- Argentina 1978 (which was probably arranged by the military dictatorship at the time)
 - Mexico 1986
+- Qatar 2022

 ## People